Share

 Nutrient-Dense Ancestral Diets

 Dr. Price visited dozens of isolated communities – Swiss villagers in alpine valleys, Inuit tribes in the Arctic, African pastoralists like the Masai, South Pacific islanders, Australian Aboriginal groups, and more.
 Despite vastly different environments, their traditional diets shared a key theme: each provided abundant fat-soluble vitamins from animal sources.
-For example, in the Swiss village he studied, the diet centered on raw milk, butter, and cheese from grass-fed cows (loaded with vitamins A, D, and K2), plus occasional meat or organ foods – and their children had less than 1% tooth decay.
-In the far north, Inuit thrived on oily fish, seal and whale blubber, and organ meats (vitamins A and D galore, with K2 from the animals’ fat and organs); tooth decay was practically nonexistent.
-Among the East African Masai, a diet of fresh cow’s milk, blood, and meat (rich in fat-soluble nutrients) produced broad smiles with straight, cavity-free teeth – even though these children never used a toothbrush.
-Across the board, Price found that nearly every non-industrial culture had one or two “sacred” animal foods especially prized for growing children and pregnant mothers: fish eggs, liver, egg yolks, deep-yellow butter, shark liver, organ meat stews, etc. These foods were cherished because elders observed that they conferred strength and disease resistance – and modern analysis confirms that they are nutritional powerhouses for vitamins A, D, K2, and sometimes E.
+In the Swiss villages, the diet centered on raw milk, butter, and cheese from grass-fed cows, plus occasional meat and organ foods – and their children had less than 1% tooth decay.
+Among the East African Masai, a diet of fresh cow's milk, blood, and meat produced broad smiles with straight, cavity-free teeth – even though these children never used a toothbrush.

 Can Nutrient-Rich Diets Really Cancel Out Sugar?

 Perhaps one of the most striking lessons from Price and the Mellanbys is that a properly nourished body is astonishingly resilient – even against sugar and bacteria.
-We tend to think “if you eat sweets, you’ll get cavities,” and to an extent that’s true in a modern context of marginal nutrition.
-But Price documented groups that enjoyed natural sweets like honey, or starchy foods that break down into sugars, yet had virtually no decay because their vitamin and mineral intake was so high.
-Similarly, May Mellanby ran trials giving children a little sugar in their diet but ensuring they got plenty of vitamin D and calcium – and found that their well-nourished teeth could actually remineralize faster than they demineralized.
-In one 1930s study, even when children continued eating some sweets, those on a nutritionally optimized diet (with daily cod liver oil and meals rich in vitamins) had far fewer cavities than those on an ordinary diet; in some cases, early tooth lesions in the well-nourished group even hardened back up (healed).
-This suggests that strong teeth plus vitamin-fortified saliva can indeed fend off occasional sugar attacks.
-The practical takeaway is not that sugar suddenly becomes healthy – but that when the diet is excellent, the “cavity risk” of sweets drops dramatically.
-Parents in Price’s era often reported that after improving their children’s nutrition, they could enjoy a treat now and then without the cascade of cavities that previously would have followed.
+May Mellanby ran trials giving children a little sugar in their diet but ensuring they got plenty of vitamin D and calcium – and found that their well-nourished teeth could actually remineralize faster than they demineralized.
+In one 1930s study, even when children continued eating some sweets, those on a nutritionally optimized diet had far fewer cavities than those on an ordinary diet.

 Bringing Ancestral Wisdom to the Modern Table

 The dietary wisdom from these pioneers is remarkably relevant today.
-It tells us that to raise children with healthy teeth (and by extension, healthy bodies), we should emphasize the same kinds of foods that cavity-free traditional cultures did: organ meats like liver, seafood (especially shellfish and oily fish), pastured dairy products, eggs (especially yolks), and animal fats like butter or tallow from well-raised animals.
+To raise children with healthy teeth, we should emphasize the same kinds of foods that cavity-free traditional cultures did: organ meats like liver, seafood, pastured dairy products, eggs (especially yolks), and animal fats like butter from well-raised animals.
 These are the foods brimming with fat-soluble vitamins and bioavailable minerals.
-Equally, it’s wise to be mindful about grains, nuts, and other high-phytate foods.
-It doesn’t mean one must avoid them entirely, but learning traditional preparation techniques (sourdough baking, sprouting, slow fermentation) and pairing them with nutrient-dense foods can make a world of difference.
-In short, we want to maximize the nutrients and minimize the anti-nutrients in the diet.

 The principles that Dr. Price and the Mellanbys taught are the very ones we hold at KareFor.
-We aim to help modern parents reintroduce this ancestral wisdom – whether through whole food education or providing supplements derived from those “sacred foods” – so that we can, once again, raise generations of kids with naturally healthy, cavity-resistant teeth.
+We aim to help modern families reintroduce this ancestral wisdom through supplements derived from those sacred foods.